Trump refusal to sign loyalty pledge puts RNC in bind

 Other Republicans say they do not see a scenario in which Trump’s hand is somehow forced to sign the document.

-“If he decides he wants to do it, it’s hard to see how he wouldn’t be allowed to, pledge or no,” said Doug Heye, a Republican strategist and former RNC communications director.
+“If he decides he wants to do [the debate], it’s hard to see how he wouldn’t be allowed to, pledge or no,” said Doug Heye, a Republican strategist and former RNC communications director.